 The above is to make you aware of this situation.
 If you haven’t availed of Debt warehousing for PAYE, then there is no issue.
 There can be all sorts of problems like Preliminary tax for 2021 if you have a liability for 2020.
 Also, what happens if you file your Income Tax return, pay the liability and the company pays the PAYE later in the year.
 You will need good advice on this so stay in touch with your advisor.

 Interested in talking to us?
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us a bit about you and how we can help.